 Zed is advised to produce sperm before the NHS treatment so he can have it stored in a bank to produce a family later.
 About to do the deed, Zed phones up his New York-based girlfriend Bina (Alysha Hart) who unceremoniously dumps him with the immortal line, “why would I inject myself with an ex-boyfriend’s sperm?”, then proceeds to call him selfish.

 Some of the material here make not make sense to people who aren’t Muslim or British Pakistani, and perhaps it won’t make any sense to those who are one of those but not both.
 I’m thinking of the scenes, first in the mosque but later elsewhere, in which Zed sees a figure who looks like a shaman, his head obscured by dangling beads.
 The figure seems to be of great ethnic and/or religious significance which proved completely baffling to this religion-friendly, white British viewer, although I found myself intrigued and wanting to know what all that was about.

 Despite such shortcomings, there’s still enough going on that, although this is set against a very specific British Pakistani Muslim cultural ethnic background, it transcends that background so that a wider audience can relate to most of it.
 As the narrative tips its hat to the wondrous, free to all UK citizens institution that is the NHS, the emotions conveyed in the overall narrative are nothing less than gut-wrenching.

-Mogul Mowgli is out in cinemas in the UK on Friday, October 30th and on BFI Player from Monday, November 9th.
+Mogul Mowgli is out in cinemas in the UK on Friday, October 30th and on BFI Player Subscription Exclusive from Friday, February 5th.